lelit/django-diazo/README.md

 The app will add the toolbar button, the middleware takes care of setting an on/off flag in the session.

+Note that in production with wsgi middleware, this only works via a session (cookie), so not directly via the GET parameter.
+You will have to reload the page after switching off the theme to get an unthemed site and vice versa.

 Upload themes
 -------------